artemowkin/CostsMap/backend/README.md

 ### Using Docker

-To run this project using docker you need to execute the following commands:
+To run this project using docker you need to execute the following commands in `backend` project directory:

 ```
 docker-compose build